Dretch/purescript-querydsl/README.md

 ## Status
 - Experimental, pre-alpha, full of bugs, lacking in features, unstable, don't rely on this, etc.
 - Currently only SQLite is supported.
+- Consider using https://github.com/Kamirus/purescript-selda instead - as it is probably more mature and better maintained.

 ## Quick Example